 Utah Jazz: Pete Maravich (68 points)

-Pete Maravich set the Utah Jazz (then New Orleans Jazz) scoring record on February 26, 1977.
-In a game against the New York Knicks he scored 68 points leading the Jazz to a 124-107 win.
-He added six rebounds, six assists, three steals and two blocks to his totals.
+Pete Maravich set the Utah Jazz (then New Orleans Jazz) single-game scoring record in February 1977.
+In his game against the New York Knicks, “Pistol Pete” dropped 68 points leading the Jazz to a 124-107 win.
+He added six rebounds, six assists, three steals, and two blocks to his totals.

-In December 2006, Gilbert Arenas set the Wizards franchise record scoring 60 points against the Los Angeles Lakers.
-He also recorded eight rebounds and eight assists in his record setting performance.
-With the game going into overtime, Arenas scored 16 points in the extra period to set an NBA record for most points in overtime that still stands to this day.
+In December 2006, Gilbert Arenas set the Wizards scoring record with 60 points against the Lakers.
+With the game going into overtime, Arenas scored 16 points in the extra period and also set an NBA record for most points in overtime, which still stands to this day.

-Bradley Beal tied the Wizards franchise record in January 2021 when he scored 60 points against the Philadelphia 76ers.
-Through three quarters, Beal scored 57 points including 25 points in the third quarter.
+Bradley Beal tied the mark in January 2021 when he dropped 60 against the 76ers.
+Through three quarters, Beal scored 57 points including 25 in the third quarter alone.
 However, he managed just three points in the fourth quarter as the Wizards went on to lose 141-136.